executors/executors/wording.md

 The `BulkThenExecutor` requirements specify requirements for executors which create execution agents whose initiation is predicated on the readiness of a specified future, and which provide a channel for awaiting the completion of the submitted function object and obtaining its result.

-A type `X` satisfies the `BulkThenExecutor` requirements if it satisfies the `BaseExecutor` requirements, as well as the requirements in the table below.
+A type `X` satisfies the `BulkThenExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the table below.

 In the Table below,